hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ### 8.2.2.
 Unisocket Client

-For some cases, the clients can be required to connect to a single member instead of each member in the cluster.
-Firewalls, security or some custom networking issues can be the reason for these cases.
+In some cases, the clients can be required to connect to a single member instead of each member in the cluster.
+Firewalls, security, or some custom networking issues can be the reason for these cases.

 In the unisocket client mode, the client will only connect to one of the configured addresses.
 This single member will behave as a gateway to the other members.
 For any operation requested from the client, it will redirect the request to the relevant member and return the response back to the client connected to this member.

 FaaS(Function as a Service) is an example use case of a unisocket client.
 Let's say you deployed a function in which a Hazelcast
 Node.js Client starts each time the function runs.
-In this case, using a unisocket client will run faster than a smart client, because a unisocket client will connect to just one member, whereas a smart client will connect to all cluster members.
+In this case, using a unisocket client will run faster than a smart client because a unisocket client will connect to just one member, whereas a smart client will connect to all cluster members.

 An example configuration for unisocket client is given below.